-Where other uses are proposed for the site that are compatible the provision of biodiversity and ecosystem services, these will be assessed by Bord na Móna in consultation with interested parties.
+• Where other uses are proposed for the site that are compatible the provision of biodiversity and ecosystem services, these will be assessed by Bord na Móna in consultation with interested parties.
 Other after-uses can be proposed for licensed areas and must go through the required assessment process and planning procedures.

 Additional monitoring measures are also proposed to monitor ecosystem service benefits that have been derived by enhanced rehabilitation.
-These proposed monitoring measures will be funded by the proposed Climate Action Fund Scheme or additional other funding.
+These proposed monitoring measures will be funded by the proposed Climate Action Fund and Ireland's National Recovery and Resilience Plan or additional other funding.
 Monitoring of climate action and other ecosystem service benefits will be designed to take account of the requirements of monitoring benefits of the overall Scheme and will be stratified; that is not all monitoring will be carried out in each site.
 These are defined as: